New Zealand–United States relations: Military cooperation

 Commander Timothy LaBenz, USN (right), commanding officer of the USS Sampson (DDG 102), and Kaikōura Mayor Winston Gray, survey earthquake damage in a US MH-60R Sea Hawk helicopter (18 Nov.
 2016).

 On 21 September 2012, while on a visit to New Zealand, US Secretary of Defense Leon Panetta announced that the United States was lifting the 26-year-old ban on visits by New Zealand warships to US Department of Defense and US Coast Guard bases around the world "These changes make it easier for our militaries to engage in discussions on security issues and to hold co-operative engagements that increase our capacity to tackle common challenges.
 [We will work together despite] differences of opinion in some limited areas."
 At the same time, however, New Zealand had not changed its stance as a nuclear-free zone.

 On 29 October 2013, in a joint statement at the Pentagon, New Zealand Defence Minister Jonathan Coleman and US Secretary of Defense Chuck Hagel confirmed the two countries would resume bilateral military cooperation.
 The announcement followed a successful meeting of Pacific Army Chiefs, co-chaired by New Zealand and the US.
 New Zealand was set to take part in an international anti-piracy mission in the Gulf of Aden, and participate in an upcoming Exercise Rim of the Pacific (RIMPAC).

 The Royal New Zealand Navy (RNZN) invited the United States Navy to send a vessel to participate in the RNZN's 75th Birthday Celebrations in Auckland over the weekend of 19–21 November 2016.
 The guided-missile destroyer became the first US warship to visit New Zealand in 33 years.
 New Zealand Prime Minister John Key granted approval for the ship's visit under the New Zealand Nuclear Free Zone, Disarmament, and Arms Control Act 1987, which requires that the Prime Minister has to be satisfied that any visiting ship is not nuclear armed or powered.
 Following the 7.8 magnitude Kaikōura earthquake on 14 November 2016 the Sampson and other naval ships from Australia, Canada, Japan and Singapore were diverted to proceed directly to Kaikōura to provide humanitarian assistance.

 In mid May 2025, Radio New Zealand reported that the United States Space Force led by Brigadier General Kristin Panzenhagen was holding talks with the New Zealand Government to launch hundreds of satellites from New Zealand.
 These satellites would support the US's nuclear command-control-and-communications (NC3) system.
 Panzenhagen also confirmed that the US was holding similar talks with European allies including the United Kingdom and Sweden.

-Between 5 and 6 August 2025, an Royal New Zealand Air Force (RNZAF) C-130J Hercules evacuated three personnel of the United States National Science Foundation from McMurdo Station.
+Between 5 and 6 August 2025, a Royal New Zealand Air Force (RNZAF) C-130J Hercules evacuated three personnel of the United States National Science Foundation from McMurdo Station.
 The mission occurred amidst frigid and dark mid-winter conditions.
 The United States Embassy's Chargé d'Affaires Melissa Sweeney thanked the RNZAF for evacuating the three Americans, who received medical treatment in Christchurch.